-- Baby Care Facilities – Baby change facilities are located in restrooms throughout the airport.
-Several of the restaurants will warm up baby food upon request.
+- Baby Care Facilities – If you are travelling with an infant, baby change facilities are in restrooms throughout the airport.
+Additionally, at the Kids Corner (Concourse A), there are changing facilities, a quiet environment to breastfeed, and a microwave to warm bottles/baby food.
+Several of the restaurants will also warm up baby food upon request.

 - Children’s Play Area – When you want to ensure your kids burn off all their energy before their flight, take them to one of the children’s play areas.
-Locations: Airside, Gate A/T68 • Airside, near Gate B40.
+Locations: Airside, Gate A57 • Airside, near Gate B15 and B31.

 Food & Drinks

-- Baggage Trolleys – Need a hand with your luggage?
+- Luggage Trolleys – Need a hand with your luggage?
 Baggage trolleys are available free of charge.

 - Medical Services – MEDA provides urgent medical assistance to travellers at the airport.
 Location: Ground Level, Level 0, at the exit towards the bus station.
 Hours: open 24 hours.

 - ATMs / Cash Machines – Need cash?
-ATMs, operated by Belfius and Travelex, are available.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+ATMs operated by Travelex are available.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you travel internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Departures Hall • Arrivals Hall • Piers A and B • Baggage Reclaim.
-Foreign currency ATMs dispense GBP and USD in these locations: Departures Hall • Gate T • Piers A and B.

-- Prayer rooms – The airport offers a Muslim prayer room, Jewish prayer room, Catholic prayer room, Orthodox room, Protestant worship room, and a “Meditation space for freethinkers”.
-Locations: Pier A, Airside, near Gate 42 • Pier B, Mezzanine Level, Duty Free Shopping Area.
+- Prayer rooms – The airport offers a Muslim prayer room, Jewish prayer room, Catholic prayer room, Orthodox room, Protestant worship room, and a toom for “Humanist counselling.”Hours: 24/7.

 Rest & Relaxation